 If a claimant fails to look for work when required to do so, (s)he will not be eligible for benefits for the week(s) in question.
-See Part 7, Item Y for more information about this eligibility issue.
+See Part 7 for more information about this eligibility issue.

 C. How a Claimant's Entitlement is Calculated

 The maximum amount of benefits payable during a benefit year is the lesser of:

 - 26 times the weekly benefit rate; or

 - 40% of the base period wages, rounded down to the next whole dollar.

 The maximum benefit amount is treated much like a checking account balance.
 As the claimant is paid unemployment benefits during the benefit year, the amount paid is subtracted from the balance until it reaches -0-.
 If the claimant is paid the full amount before the benefit year ends, no benefits can be paid to the claimant for the remainder of the benefit year, even if (s)he remains unemployed.
 Once the benefit year ends, any remaining entitlement from that benefit year can no longer be paid to the claimant.
 However, if the claimant is still unemployed, (s)he can attempt to start a new benefit year based on wages paid during the base period for that new claim.